 What are fixed fares?

-A fixed fare is the amount charged to your go card if you don't touch off at the end of your trip.
+Under section 218M of the Transport Operations (Passenger Transport) Regulation 2018, the department may charge a fixed fare (or default fare) to your go card if you don't touch on at the start of your trip, or touch off at the end of your trip.

 Fixed fares are there to ensure a fair go for all passengers on the TransLink network so remember to always touch on, touch off.

 Effective Monday 2 January 2012, fixed fares are: